leandrodasler/vtextitantools/docs/README.md

 After installing **Titan Tools Store Theme**, you can customize it according to your store’s business needs.
 Check our guide on [Customizing the B2B Store Theme](https://developers.vtex.com/vtex-developer-docs/docs/customizing-the-b2b-store-theme) for more information.

-## Release and Install
+## CI

-This repository has a [GitHub Actions workflow](../.github/workflows/toolbelt-workflow.yml) that releases and installs this theme in `vtextitantools` account on push at "main" or "master" branch.
+This repository has a [GitHub Actions workflow](../.github/workflows/publish-deploy-and-install.yml) that publishes, deploys and installs this theme in `vtextitantools` account on push release tag after a `vtex release {patch|minor|major} stable` command runs.